-I wrote this post some time ago but thought it is still very useful information and goes quite well with my current webinar series.
+I wrote this post about sourcing candidates through LinkedIn some time ago, but thought it is still very useful information and goes quite well with my current webinar series.

 I ran a webinar on using LinkedIn to source candidates and integrating this with Intelligence.
 I’m writing this to provide further notes.